Last updated on January 25, 2023 by Wandering our World

 The question for many when trying to decide between Cyprus or Greece, is what separates these Mediterranean holiday destinations from each other?
-The beaches beckon in both, and the crystal blue waters glisten in anticipation.
+After all, the beaches and crystal blue waters beckon in both.

-Yet while both nations have similar climates and are fantastic coastal destinations, each has it’s own distinct histories, cultures, sights to visit, and cuisines that set them apart.
+Yet while both nations have similar climates and are fantastic coastal destinations, each has its own distinct histories, cultures, sights to visit, and cuisines that set them apart.
+All of which makes Cyprus and Greece very different holidays.

 We compare their beaches, the excursions on offer, the food you can try, and more!
 We also look at what natural attractions you can see in each, as well as some amazing towns and cities you should visit.